From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 Taft was born in Cincinnati and spent most of his life in some sort of public service, serving as a Solicitor General and appeals judge before President William McKinley appointed him as governor in the Philippines and President Theodore Roosevelt appointed him as secretary of war.

 Taft’s greatest ambition was to become the chief justice of the Supreme Court but he turned down several appointments to the court.
 Eventually, Roosevelt selected Taft to succeed him as president.
 Taft won the office but soon his policies ran afoul of his former mentor.
-Taft ultimately lost reelection when Roosevelt ran against him as an independent, splitting the Republican vote, allowing Woodrow Wilson to win the Presidency.
+He ultimately lost reelection when Roosevelt ran against him as an independent, splitting the Republican vote, allowing Woodrow Wilson to win the Presidency.

 Taft became a professor at his alma mater, Yale, until Harding appointed him to the Supreme Court, which he finally accepted.